isomerpages/gb-assist/pages/solutionrepo/solution274.md

 ---
-title: Electric reach truck
+title: Engine/Electric- powered forklift
 permalink: /productivity-solutions-grant/solutionrepo/solution274
 ---

 #### Description

-Reach truck with load capacity ranging from 1.2 ton to 2.5 ton, that is able to reach loads located high up in racks, with only one operator.
+Forklift with load capacity from 1.5 ton to 10 ton, that is able to lift, move and/or stack materials, with only one operator.

 #### Details of Solution